devGeanina/weatherTV/README.md

 ## Weather TV

-Small and fun Android TV application that shows how to display weather in different cities through switching the screens.
+Small and fun Android TV application that shows how to display weather in different cities through switching the fragments and using an open API.

 ## Getting Started
 Import the project into Android Studio or IntelliJ and run on one of the supported platform.